Here’s How You Can Earn Up To S$13,000 A Year In Side Income [Updated]

 In order to be a property or insurance agent, you need to take courses and examinations.
 This means commitment and investment of time and money, so you should be prepared to be in this for the medium to long haul to reap the benefits.
 Closing a deal on an S$1 million condo unit would fetch you about S$10,000 in commission (1%).
 However, it is an industry that can have dramatic ups and downs, and you may go on for months before closing a deal.

 Have a car and want to make it earn money for you?
-Being an Uber or Grab driver can be a very sensible option that allows you to take advantage of the very expensive car you have and doesn’t involve too much preparation work.
+Being a Grab driver can be a very sensible option that allows you to take advantage of the very expensive car you have and doesn’t involve too much preparation work.

 All you need is just time spent on the roads and perhaps some openness to dealing with potentially awkward conversations with complete strangers.